barr-israel/barrcodes/content/posts/aoc2024/day12.md

 +-+-+-+
 ```
 ## Part 1
-The cost of a fence is it's inner area times its perimeter.
+The cost of a fence is its inner area times its perimeter.
 This is simple to do with an algorithm called [flood fill](https://en.wikipedia.org/wiki/Flood_fill), which starts from a "seed" location and then finds and marks all other reachable locations.
 What counts as "reachable" this time is directly touching(no diagonals) tiles that have the same plant type.
 I've never implemented flood fill before but I'm confident I can do it without even reading the pseudo-code from the link above.